 “Caffeinated beverages and sugary sodas will reduce your body water,” says Larsen.
 “Caffeine will stimulate your kidneys to excrete water, and sugary soda will pull water from your surrounding tissue to dilute the concentrated sugar in soda, thereby reducing your hydration.
 Neither are recommended to keep you hydrated in hot, humid weather.”
 So instead of reaching for that cup of coffee or glass of juice as soon as you wake up in the morning, quench your thirst with a glass of water instead.
-(Here’s why you need to stop believing these 10 hydration myths right now!)
+But, stop believing these 10 hydration myths right now.

 If you ever find yourself craving something different, try adding different flavorings to your water.
 “Using a water bottle with an infuser is a great way to naturally flavor your water, and it can be fun,” says Karen Sechowski, the district dietitian at Northwestern University.
 “Lemons and limes are always good, plus they’re in the grocery store year-round at a reasonable price.
 When berries are in season, I like to use those.”
 Some other tasty options include mint, cucumber, basil, orange, lavender, watermelon, and even a splash of fruit juice.

 If you have a competitive streak, rope some of your friends, colleagues, and family members into turning hydration into a sport.
 One Lifehacker commenter thought of the perfect “drinking game” for the office: take a sip of water whenever someone draws on the whiteboard, talks about another project, pushes back a deadline, etc. Working off the competitive edge and drinking more water?
 Win-win!
-(These are the seven shocking benefits of drinking plain, hot water every day.)
+Now, find out the 7 shocking benefits of drinking plain, hot water every day.